-Hult Prize @ gives you an opportunity to host a local Hult Prize event on campus, allowing the winning team to bypass the traditional application process and fast track their idea through one of five regional final rounds of competition.
+Hult Prize @ gives you an opportunity to host a local Hult Prize event on campus, allowing the winning team to bypass the traditional application process and fast track their idea through one of fifteen regional final rounds of competition.
 The program allows more students to compete around the world, leading to more ideas and ultimately more start-ups, each poised for radical impact.
-For the past three years, we have seen the number of global finalists coming out of Hult Prize@ events growing rapidly.
-In fact, in 2015 and 2016, five out of six global finalists came from the Hult Prize@ initiative, and both the 2014 and 2016 Hult Prize Global Champions heralded from Hult Prize@ campuses.
+For the past three years, we have seen the number of global finalists coming out of Hult @ events growing rapidly.
+In fact, in 2015, 2016 and 2017, five out of six global finalists came from the Hult @ Initiative, and both the 2014 and 2016 Hult Prize Global Champions heralded from Hult @ campuses.

 Not interested in hosting Hult Prize event on campus, you can still compete in Hult Prize by completing the General Application

 The general application window closes on December 2017.
 Hult Prize @ events are completed by December 17, 2017.
 Regional Finals take place on March 2017.
 The Hult Prize Accelerator takes in July and August, and the 2018 Finals will take place in September 2018.

 The aim of the Hult Prize is to launch a start-up enterprise that can radically change the world and breed the next generation of social entrepreneurs.